SAP/spartacus-docs/_pages/dev/styling-and-page-layout/page-layout.md

 In addition to context the outlets have another attribute for positioning, `cxOutletPos`.
 This attibute allows the code from the outlet to be injected `before`, `after` or `replace` the reference.
 If no value is specified the code will be replaced.

-This following example demonstate addidng a label before the `ProductDetailsPageTemplate`:
+This following example demonstrate addding a label before the `ProductDetailsPageTemplate`:

 ```html
 <ng-template cxOutletRef="ProductDetailsPageTemplate" cxOutletPos="before">